Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/README.md

 <h5> About the Lab (Objective) : </h5>
 In this laboratory, the students will learn to enforce theoretical concepts of C programming language for finding a solution to a problem.
 Specifically, for the problem that  takes elements of array from the user and finds the sum of these elements
 <h5> About the Experiment : </h5>
 In this experiment, user will have to enter the size of array and input the array elements.
-After entering values of array indexes, simulator will start to add every element of array.During experiment simulator will show visual effect of addition to the user.
-At completion of execution of program user will get the sum of array element.
+After entering values of array indexes, simulator will start to add every element of array.
+During experiment simulator will show visual effect of addition to the user.
+At completion of execution of program user will get the sum of array elements.
 <h5> Target Audience : </h5>

  students and faculties / B.tech 1st year students.